secretstartups/handbook/people-group/learning-and-development/elevate/index.html.md

 The Elevate Project is your opportunity to contribute new ideas for managers at GitLab and in the wider GitLab community.
 You'll be assigned to work with a group of other Elevate participants.
 In your group, you'll discuss a prompt, record a video outlining your solution, and submit a merge request to the handbook to document your findings. _Completion of this project is required to earn the Elevate certification._

 For Elevate cohorts 1 through 10, your Project is due before your Certification session.
-For all other Elevate cohortss your Project is at the conclusion of Module 4.
+For all other Elevate cohorts your Project is at the conclusion of Module 4.

 #### Prompts